 In this segment of our Mental Health Awareness series, we'll take a look at Obsessive Compulsive Disorderopens a new window, or OCD.

-One experience that some people with Obsessive Compulsive Disorder have is intrusive thoughtsopens a new window.
+One experience that many people with Obsessive Compulsive Disorder have is recurring intrusive thoughtsopens a new window.
 An intrusive thought is an unwelcome and upsetting mental image - a bad thing that might happen.
-A simple example of an intrusive thought is the idea that a loved one will die, but whatever the bad thing is can vary.
-Experiencing intrusive thoughts can make you feel terrible.
+One example of an intrusive thought is the idea that a loved one will die, but whatever the bad thing is can vary.
+Experiencing intrusive thoughts can make you feel awful.
 You try to not think about it, but you think about it anyway, and then you feel terrible.
-Everyone experiences an intrusive thoughtopens a new window at some point.
+Everyone experiences intrusive thoughtsopens a new window at some point.
 But when it becomes impossible to dismiss or ignore your intrusive thoughts and you find daily life unmanageable, those thoughts are "obsessive."

-To reduce the intensity of terrible feelings caused by intrusive thoughts, some people with Obsessive Compulsive Disorder develop a series of movements (and sometimes sounds or words), to prevent the bad thing from happening.
+To decrease terrible feelings caused by intrusive thoughts, some people with Obsessive Compulsive Disorder develop a series of movements (and sometimes sounds or words), to prevent the bad thing from happening.
 These movements are generally called "ritualsopens a new window."
 A simple example of a ritual is tapping something with your hand, but rituals vary.
-We usually know that our behavior isn't logical when we perform these rituals.
-But if something prevents us from performing our rituals, we tend to become extremely anxious and upset.
+We generally know that our behavior isn't logical when we do these rituals.
+We know on some level that the ritual will not prevent the bad thing from happening, but if something prevents us from performing our rituals, we tend to become extremely anxious and upset.
 For us, the bad thing will happen if we don't complete our ritual.
 At this point, performing the ritual has become "compulsive."

 Although there is no known cure at this time, there is help for those of us with Obsessive Compulsive Disorder.